-Delegations For Dialogue has organised a total of 10 programmes since 2015, engaging 132 students, academics and professors in informed dialogue on a wide-range of topics.
+Delegations for Dialogue has organised a total of 11 programmes since 2015, engaging 148 students, academics and professors in informed dialogue on a wide-range of topics.
 A summary of each programme can be found below.

 The Democratic People's Republic of Korea (North Korea)

 Trade and investment INSIGHTS 2016

 Trade and Investment Insights was a fact-finding programme focusing on the economic development angle of the 'Byungjin Policy' and aimed to explore the role international trade and foreign investment would play in the DPRK's future development.
 Delegates visited the Pyongyang International Autumn Trade Fair, before heading to the Special Economic Zone of Rason in the Northeast of the Country where they visited a Bank and several factories.

 The Summer SYmposium 2016

 The Summer Symposium 2016 aimed to explore the nuances behind the DPRK's 'Byungjin Policy' with a focus on the advancements of the DPRK's science and technological capabilities.
 This particular programme took place in China, the DPRK (North Korea) and the ROK (South Korea) and included 16 delegates from a wide-range of academic backgrounds.

 The Runners Delegation was the first of Delegations for Dialogue's Sports programmes.
 A total of 18 student runners joined the week-long programme which included participating in the Pyongyang Marathon.
 Delegates also joined in a mixed football match with the DPRK youth football team and had several exchange opportunities with DPRK school students.

 The Two Koreas programme was a travelling symposium exploring the issues surrounding the peaceful reunification of the Korean Peninsula.
 12 Delegates gathered first in in Seoul where they met with groups of university students, think tanks and academics.
 The delegation then headed North via a brief stopover in China.